 Make Enchilada Sauce

-• Place the diced tomatoes in a blender or food processor and blend until smooth then set aside.
+- Blend the Tomatoes: Place the diced tomatoes in a food processor and blend until extremely smooth.

-• Heat the oil in a large saucepan over medium heat.
-Gradually whisk in the flour and enchilada spice mixture until the mixture is smooth and no lumps are present.
+- Cook the Roux and Spices: Heat the oil in a saucepan over medium heat.
+Gradually whisk in the flour and enchilada spice mixture, stirring until smooth and free of lumps.

-• Keep whisking as you slowly pour in the blended tomatoes and chicken broth.
-Once the mixture starts to bubble slightly, reduce the heat to low and let it simmer for 10 minutes, whisking occasionally, until the flavors meld together.
+- Add the Tomatoes and Broth: Slowly pour in the blended tomatoes and chicken broth while whisking continuously.
+Bring the mixture to a gentle bubble, then reduce the heat to low.
+Let it simmer for 10 minutes, whisking occasionally, until the flavors come together.

 Saute The Beef Mixture

-• Add refried beans and salsa.
-Stir over medium-low heat until the beans are completely incorporated into the beef mixture.
+- Add the Refried Beans and Salsa: Stir in the refried beans and salsa over medium-low heat until fully incorporated into the beef mixture.

 Assemble The Enchiladas and Bake